Mindfulness-Based Cognitive Therapy

 Mindfulness-Based Cognitive Therapy (MBCT) is a relatively new form of psychotherapy combining aspects of Cognitive Behavioral Therapy (CBT) with strategies like mindfulness and mindfulness meditation.
-Mindfulness-Based Cognitive Therapy (MBCT) is a useful treatment method for individuals with chronic depression, helping clients see themselves as separate from their thoughts and moods.
-The overall goal of MBCT is to help individuals better manage their thoughts and emotions with the goal of preventing the relapse of depression.
+Mindfulness-Based Cognitive Therapy (MBCT) is a useful treatment method for individuals with chronic depression, helping clients see themselves as separate from their thoughts and feelings.
+The overall goal of mindfulness therapy is to help individuals better manage their thoughts and emotions with the goal of preventing the relapse of depression.
 Two clinical trials utilizing MBCT showed that it reduced rates of relapse among people with chronic depression by 50%.

 MBCT is also an effective therapy for individuals struggling with anxiety disorders and mood disorders such as bipolar disorder.
 According to MBCT.com, through a five-step process, the therapy works for a client as they: